Chart Color Schemes

 Residential development activity is lower than average in Jilliby - Yarramalong according to AreaSearch's national comparison of local real estate markets

-New homes had an average construction cost value of $419,000, lower than regional norms, indicating more affordable housing options for purchasers.
-In FY26, there have been $6.2 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to Greater Sydney, Jilliby-Yarramalong shows around 56% of the construction activity per person and ranks among the 38th percentile nationally, offering fewer choices for buyers but supporting demand for existing homes due to its mature nature and possible planning constraints.
-Recent building activity consists solely of detached houses, preserving the area's low density character and attracting space-seeking buyers.
+The average construction cost of new homes was $344,000.
+This financial year has seen $6.2 million in commercial approvals.
+Compared to Greater Sydney, Jilliby-Yarramalong shows approximately 56% of the construction activity per person and ranks among the 38th percentile nationally for areas assessed, indicating limited choices for buyers but supporting demand for existing homes.
+Recent building activity consists solely of detached houses, preserving the area's low-density nature with an estimated 449 people per dwelling approval.

-As of now, there are an estimated 449 people per dwelling approval in the area.
 By 2041, Jilliby-Yarramalong is projected to grow by 239 residents.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+At current development rates, new housing supply should meet demand comfortably, offering good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development